Rigdzin Düpa Sādhana

 sang ngak chökhor korwé tsé

-Turned the wheel of Secret Mantra Dharma,
+Turned the Dharma wheel of the secret mantras,

 སྲིད་པའི་ལྷ་སྲིན་ཆེ་དགུ་ཡི༔